leahfrye/ced3-projects/README.md

 The application was built using:

-* Python 3, Django, Bootstrap
+* Python 3, Django, Bootstrap, Docker, etc.

 ## DRMI